- Clerk Name: Robert Leonard

 Steven represents clients at all stages of care proceedings.
 He regularly acts for parents, local authorities, guardians, extended family members (such as grandparents), intervenors, and the Official Solicitor.

 Steven has a particular interest in NAI cases, and has appeared in cases involving brain and skull injury, rib fractures, limb fractures, and extensive bruising.
-He has also appeared in cases involving novel injuries such as injury to the throat of a baby.
+Steven has also been led in cases involving child deaths

 A growing area in which Steven has experience is that of cross-jurisdictional care cases.
 He has advised in cases involving family members abroad, and cases where the children are foreign nationals living in this jurisdiction.